rcompat/esload/README.md

 ## Contributing

-By submitting code you confirm that you are its sole owner and agree to place it under the terms of MIT, see LICENSE.
+By contributing to esload, you agree that your contributions will be licensed under its MIT license.